mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_units_normalization.md

 The RNA-seq protocol may appear somewhat complex so let's look at an abstracted view of the RNA-seq procedure.
 In this abstracted view, we will simplify RNA-seq down to two steps.
 First, we extract all of the transcripts from the cells in the sample.
 Then, we randomly sample *locations* along all of the transcripts in the sample.
 That is, each read is viewed as a *sampled location* from some transcript in the sample.
 Of course, this is not physically what RNA-seq is doing, rather it is a mathematically equivalent process.

-In the figure below, we depict a toy example where we have a total of three genes in the genome: a Blue gene, a Green gene, and a Yellow gene.
+In the figure below, we depict a toy example where we have a total of three genes in the genome, each with only one isoform: a Blue gene, a Green gene, and a Yellow gene.
 We then extract 13 total transcripts from the sample: 7 transcripts from the Blue gene, 4 transcripts from the Green gene, and 2 transcripts from the Yellow gene.
 In reality, a single cell contains [hundreds of thousands](https://www.qiagen.com/us/resources/faq?id=06a192c2-e72d-42e8-9b40-3171e1eb4cb8&lang=en) of transcripts.
 We can then think of the reads that we generate from the RNA-seq experiment as random locations along these 10 transcripts.
 Here we depict 10 reads.

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/RNA_seq_abstracted.png" alt="drawing" width="800"/></center>